I originally wrote this article shortly after having my first baby in 2020. We had travelled a little bit at the time.

 Baby Travel Products for the Beach/Pool/Sun/Summer Holiday

-- Baby Swimsuit/Rash Guard – When picking your baby’s swimsuit, opt for protection from the sun first.
+- Baby Swimsuit/Rash Guard – When picking your baby’s swimsuit, opt for protection from the sun over anything else.
 This swimsuit (seen above) is adorable, gender-neutral (cute patterns for everyone), covers their full-body, and the material has UPF 50+.

 - A Wide Brim Hat – Get a wide brim fisherman’s style hat with UPF protection built-in, then put it on your baby’s head with all the right intentions and pray they don’t immediately pull it off.
 Good luck.
-If it stays on it’s cute and needed sun protection.
+If it actually stays it will protect them from the sun!

 - Aveeno Baby Sunscreen

-- All Natural Bug Spray – If you’re traveling somewhere with mosquito-born illnesses, do not forget the bug spray.
+- All Natural Bug Spray – If you’re traveling somewhere with mosquito-born illnesses, do not forget the bug spray, when they’re tiny try to stay as all natural as possible.

 Baby Travel Gear for Feeding On The Go